Home Buyer Inspection Tips

 “7.
 PROPERTY CONDITION:

-- ACCESS, INSPECTIONS AND UTILITIES: Seller shall permit Buyer and Buyer’s agents access to the Property at reasonable times.
+A. ACCESS, INSPECTIONS AND UTILITIES: Seller shall permit Buyer and Buyer’s agents access to the Property at reasonable times.
 Buyer may have the Property inspected by inspectors selected by Buyer and licensed by TREC or otherwise permitted by law to make inspections.
 Any hydrostatic testing must be separately authorized by Seller in writing.
 Seller at Seller's expense shall immediately cause existing utilities to be turned on and shall keep the utilities on during the time this contract is in effect.”

 Attend the inspection - Your attendance is not mandatory; however, we always recommend showing at the end of the inspection to review the findings with the Inspector.